SSWConsulting/SSW.Rules.Content/rules/do-you-perform-migration-procedures-with-an-approved-release-plan/rule.md

 A release plan for a migration will typically include:

-1. Business purpose for migration<br>
+1. Business purpose for migration

-2. Test migration<br>
+2. Test migration

-3. User Acceptance Testing of the test migration<br>
+3. User Acceptance Testing of the test migration

-4. Rollback procedure<br>
+4. Rollback procedure

 5. Decommissioning procedure

 Approved release plans are mandatory for a migrations such as:

-1. Exchange Server 2003 to 2007<br>
+1. Exchange Server 2003 to 2007

-2. ISA Server to a hardware firewall<br>
+2. ISA Server to a hardware firewall

-3. Phone system to VoIP<br>
+3. Phone system to VoIP

 4. etc.